sanjeet-shukla/sanjeet-shukla/README.md

 <hr/>

-### I am a Data Engineer, currently working with Walmart Global Tech India.
+### I am a Data Engineer, currently working with Walmart.
 - 🔭 I have experience in Big Data, Spark, python, scala and Java .<br />
 - 🌱 I have worked on end to end data lake and data pipeline implementation.<br />
 - 👯 I’m working on data engineering & data science projects for community.<br />